starship/starship/docs/config/README.md

 The `jobs` module shows the current number of jobs running.
 The module will be shown only if there are background jobs running.
 The module will show the number of jobs running if there is more than 1 job, or more than the `threshold` config value, if it exists.
+If `threshold` is set to 0, then the module will also show when there are 0 jobs running.

 ::: warning